So many different vendors offer NVMe SSDs that it can be tough to choose the right one. But there are some key...

 Another consideration is whether the vendor offers consumer or enterprise-grade hardware, or both.
 An enterprise NVMe SSD is more expensive than a consumer device, but it tends to be more reliable and offer better performance.

 Thermal control, NAND type and software

 You should also consider the vendor's approach to thermal control.
 NVMe SSD storage can deliver high performance, which can also mean high temperatures.
-Left unchecked, these conditions can cause an NVMe SSD to overheat, and ultimately fail.
+Left unchecked, these conditions can cause an enterprise NVMe SSD to overheat, and ultimately fail.

 Some vendors attempt to control the temperature of their storage devices through next-generation heat sinks.
 Others throttle IOPS in response to temperature spikes.
 Whatever the method, your new NVMe SSD should have a way to prevent the device from overheating.

 Yet another consideration is the type of NAND cells the vendor uses.
 Some vendors base their NVMe SSDs on triple-level cell (TLC) NAND.
 Although TLC NAND devices tend to have a lower price per gigabyte than competing technologies, alternatives such as multi-level cell NAND devices might offer better performance and reliability.

 Finally, many vendors include proprietary software with enterprise NVMe SSD storage devices that offer insight into wear leveling, over provisioning, secure erase or the estimated remaining lifespan for the drive.
 Some vendors also use the companion software to enable firmware updates for NVMe SSD storage hardware.
 Consider whether a particular vendor offers companion software for storage hardware and what capabilities it offers.

 Dig Deeper on NVMe storage

 While you may want to jump on the data management and protection train, consider first how combining the two in one product will affect your systems ...
 Continue Reading